Astroblepus mancoi

-Astroblepus mancoi is a species of catfish of the family Astroblepidae.
-It can be found on the Ucayali River on Peru.
+Astroblepus mancoi is a species of freshwater ray-finned fish belonging to the family Astroblepidae, the climbing catfishes.
+This catfish is found in South America, being endemic to the Amazon basin of Peru.

-Named in honor of Inca governor and founder Ayar Manco, also known as Manco Cápac, "the Moses of the Peruvians, who led the exodus from Tampu-tocco to Cuzco about 1100 A.D."
+The specific name, mancoi, honours the Inca governor and founder Ayar Manco, also known as Manco Cápac, "the Moses of the Peruvians, who led the exodus from Tampu-tocco to Cuzco about 1100 A.D."